 Graduate students may be eligible to borrow up to $20,500 per year through this federal loan program.
 Students must be attending school at least half time to be eligible to borrow under this program.
 The Unsubsidized Federal Direct Loan accrues interest while a student is attending school.
 Students have a choice of paying the interest while in school or having it capitalized after graduation or having ceased to be enrolled at least half-time.
 Please contact your servicer for details on these options.

 Students will receive a Disclosure Statement from their lender with details about their loan and the rates.
 The interest on the Subsidized Stafford loan by the federal government will not accrue while the student is in school.
 Repayment on both loans begins six months after a student graduates or ceases to be enrolled at least half-time.
-For new loans disbursed on or after July 1, 2013, a Federal default fee of up to 1% may be deducted from the loan before it is disbursed.
+For new loans disbursed on or after July 1, 2013, a Federal default fee of up to 1.051% for loans disbursed with first disbursement after July 1, 2013, and 1.072% for loans with first disbursement after December 1, 2013, may be deducted from the loan before it is disbursed.

 Federal Perkins Loan

 This federal loan is awarded to students with exceptional financial need.
 No fees are associated with the Perkins Loan, and, for new borrowers, repayment of principal and interest (fixed 5%) begins nine months after the student graduates or ceases to be enrolled at least half-time.
 Repayment may be spread over ten years and deferred or canceled under certain conditions.
 The maximum award per academic year is $8,000 based on available funding.